Langholm buyout: Community completes historic land purchase

 The largest ever community buyout in the south of Scotland has been completed, doubling a nature reserve in the uplands of Dumfries and Galloway in size.

-Members of the Langholm Initiative said they have reached a ‘moment of history and hope’ for nature, climate and people after striking a £2.2m deal with the land management company Buccleauch
+Members of the Langholm Initiative said they have reached a ‘moment of history and hope’ for nature, climate and people after striking a £2.2m deal with the land management company Buccleuch

 The buyout sees 5,300 acres and three properties, including a working sheep farm, change hands.